jacquetpi/scroogevm/README.md

 Debug mode does two things : display progress and wrote results in a json file than can be afterward used on post-analysis

-## Compare oversubscription strategies on offline mode
+## Offline mode : Compare oversubscription strategies

 One may want to compare different computation strategies on a offline setting.
 We propose traces, different strategies and a notebook to do so